Chun Doo-hwan: Ex-South Korea dictator dies aged 90 | DW | 23.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The former military strongman ruled the country for eight years after seizing power in 1979.
-He later received a commuted death sentence for his brutal suppression of pro-democracy protests.
+The former military strongman received a commuted death sentence in 1996 for his brutal suppression of pro-democracy protests after he seized power in a coup.

 Chun Doo-hwan was convicted of treason over the deadly suppression of pro-democracy protests in Gwangju